agustinparrotta/design-patterns/README.md

 - Easiest way to produce a similar type of many objects.
 - It provides a way to encapsulate a group of individual factories.
 Basically, here we try to abstract the creation of the objects depending on the logic, business, platform choice, etc.

+Notes:

+- Products from a factory are compatible with each other
+- 2 main entities: Creator and Product

+Importance: 4

 ### 1.3.
 Builder

 Aims to separate the construction of a complex object from its representation so that the same construction process can create different representations.